Graduate Studies Application Checklist

 - Official transcripts from bachelor’s level coursework (and any graduate coursework, if applicable)

-- Master of Education (Clinical Mental Health Counseling, School Counseling, Curriculum and Instruction, Educational Leadership, Educational Studies, Reading, Science Education, and Special Education)
+- Master of Education (MEd): Clinical Mental Health Counseling, Curriculum and Instruction, Educational Leadership, Educational Studies, Reading, School Counseling, Science Education, Special Education

 Graduate Application Deadline